The Element In The Room

 The Element In The Room takes you on a rib-tickling, experiment-fuelled and irreverent adventure to explain the elements of science that other books ignore, with plenty of DIY demos that you can try at home.
 Order yours online using the links above – or buy it at one of our live shows and get it signed in person!

-Because we’re UK-based (and so is our publisher) the book was released in Europe in 2017, but a special North American edition – with pounds and ounces instead of kilograms and grams – will be published in March 2018.
-You can pre-order it now at your favourite book retailer or as a hardback, ebook or audiobook from Amazon.
-Just head on over to your bookstore or website of choice and it should be there.
+Because we’re UK-based (and so is our publisher) the book was released in Europe in 2017.
+But a special US edition – with pounds and ounces instead of kilograms and grams – came out in March 2018.
+It even has a special blue cover just for the region!
+You can order it now at your favourite book retailer or as a hardback, ebook or audiobook from Amazon US and many other online and physical stores that might be more convenient for you.
+Just head on over to your bookstore of choice and it should be there.

 Why should I buy it?